ThomasMBury/dl_discrete_bifurcation/README.md

 pyarrow
 plotly
 ```
+Specific versions required to reproduce reusults are listed in ```requirements.txt```.

 ## Instructions to reproduce results

-- Clone the repository
+- Clone the repository [~1min]
   ```
   git clone git@github.com:ThomasMBury/dl_discrete_bifurcation.git
   ```

 - Navigate to the repository.
-Create a virtual environment
+Create a virtual environment [<1min]
   ```
+  cd dl_discrete_bifurcation
   python -m venv venv
   source venv/bin/activate
   ```

-- Install package dependencies
+- Install package dependencies [~10min]
   ```
   pip install --upgrade pip
   pip install -r requirements.txt
   ```
+  Depending on your system, you may have to install tensorflow 2.11 via methods other than pip.
+See [here](https://www.tensorflow.org/install) for details.
+For those looking to install tensorflow on Mac OS with GPU support, [this](https://caffeinedev.medium.com/how-to-install-tensorflow-on-m1-mac-8e9b91d93706) is a helpful article.

-- Remove all files in `/output` and `/results` directories
+- Remove all files in `/output` and `/results` directories to start with a clean slate [<1s]
   ```
   cd code
   ./remove_output.sh